Arnold Ridley

-William Arnold Ridley, OBE (7 January 1896 – 12 March 1984) was an English playwright and actor, earlier in his career known for writing the play The Ghost Train and later in life in the British TV sitcom Dad's Army (1968–1977) as the elderly bumbling Private Godfrey, as well as in spin-offs including the feature film version and the stage production.
+William Arnold Ridley (7 January 1896 – 12 March 1984) was an English playwright and actor, known early in his career for writing the 1925 play The Ghost Train and later in life for the British television sitcom Dad's Army (1968–77), in which he played the elderly, bumbling Private Godfrey.
+He also appeared in such Dad's Army spin-offs as the feature film version and the stage production.

-He is the great-uncle of actress Daisy Ridley.

 Early life

 William Arnold Ridley was born in Walcot, Bath, Somerset, England, the son of Rosa Caroline (née Morrish, 1870–1956) and William Robert Ridley (1871–1931).
 His father was a gymnastics instructor and ran a boot and shoe shop.
 He attended the Clarendon School and the Bath City Secondary School where he was a keen sportsman.
-A graduate of the University of Bristol, he studied at the Education Department, and played Hamlet in a student production.
+A graduate of the University of Bristol, he studied in their Education Department, and played Hamlet in a student production.
 Ridley undertook teaching practice at an Elementary School in Bristol.

 Military service

 Ridley was a student teacher and had made his theatrical debut in Prunella at the Theatre Royal, Bristol when he volunteered for service with the British Army on the outbreak of the First World War in August 1914.
 He was initially rejected because of a hammer toe.
 In December 1915, he enlisted as a private with the Somerset Light Infantry, British Army.
 He saw active service in the war, sustaining several wounds in close-quarter battle.
-His left hand was left virtually useless by wounds sustained on the Somme; his legs were riddled with shrapnel; he received a bayonet wound in the groin; and the legacy of a blow to the head from a German soldier's rifle butt left him prone to blackouts after the war.
+His left hand was left virtually useless by wounds sustained on the Somme; his legs were riddled with shrapnel; he received a bayonet wound in the groin; and the lasting impacts of a blow to the head from a German soldier's rifle butt left him prone to blackouts after the war.
 He was medically discharged from the army with the rank of lance corporal in May 1917.
-He received the British War Medal and the Victory Medal for his service.
+He received the Silver War Badge having been honourably discharged from the army due to wounds received in the war, and was awarded the British War Medal and the Victory Medal for his service.

 Ridley rejoined the army in 1939 following the outbreak of the Second World War.
 He was commissioned into the General List on 7 October 1939 as a second lieutenant.
 He served with the British Expeditionary Force in France during the "Phoney War", employed as a "Conducting Officer" tasked with supervising journalists who were visiting the front line.
 In May 1940, Ridley returned to Britain on the overcrowded destroyer HMS Vimiera, which was the last British ship to escape from the harbour during the Battle of Boulogne.
 Shortly afterwards, he was discharged from the Armed Forces on health grounds.
 He relinquished his commission as a captain on 1 June 1940.
 He subsequently joined the Home Guard, in his home town of Caterham, and ENSA, with which he toured the country.
 He described his wartime experiences on Desert Island Discs in 1973.